 - 1 tablespoon olive oil

-- 1 tablespoon freshly minced garlic
+- 1 tablespoon minced fresh garlic

 - 2 tablespoons chili powder

-- 1/2 teaspoon crushed red pepper flakes
+- ½ teaspoon crushed red pepper flakes

 - 2 teaspoons dried oregano

-- 1 teaspoon cumin
+- 1 teaspoon ground cumin

 - 2 bay leaves

-- 1 (16-ounce) can dark red kidney beans, rinsed and drained
+- 1 (16 ounce) can dark red kidney beans rinsed and drained

-- 1 (16-ounce) can light red kidney beans, rinsed and drained
+- 1 (16 ounce) can light red kidney beans rinsed and drained

-- 1 (15-ounce) can black beans, rinsed and drained
+- 1 (15 ounce) can black beans rinsed and drained

 - Set your Instant Pot to the high sauté function.
 Add ground beef and cook until browned and no longer pink, using a wooden spoon to crumble beef while it is cooking.
 Carefully transfer beef to a colander to drain off fat.

-- Turn Instant Pot off.
+- Turn instant pot off.
 Place the lid on and lock.
 Steam release knob should be set on "sealing".